titooo7/gfn-installer-linux-amd/README.md

 ## Why Should I Use This Installer? 🤔

-* **Run GeForce NOW on Unsupported Systems:** As of August 2025, NVIDIA officially supports GeForce NOW on Linux **only for the Steam Deck**.
+* **Run GeForce NOW on Linux computers not officially supported yet:**
+As of August 2025, NVIDIA officially supports GeForce NOW on Linux **only for the Steam Deck**.
 This script installs the official application and creates a custom launcher with the necessary tweaks to overcome the standard restrictions on other Linux devices.

 * **Unlock Higher Resolutions:** This script enables resolutions up to **4K 60FPS** for GeForce NOW Ultimate subscribers, allowing you to get the most out of your high-end AMD hardware.
 (Actual performance will depend on your specific PC.)